FlaxEngine/FlaxDocs/manual/get-started/flax-for-ue4-devs/index.md

 ## Scripting

 When it comes to game scripting, there is a significant difference between Unreal and Flax.
-Firstly, we use C# language to write game code (instead of C\+\+).
+Firstly, we support both C\+\+ and C# languages to write game code.
-Using C# helps with rapid game development and simplifies the development.
+Using C# helps with rapid game development and simplifies the development while writing parts of the gameplay in C\+\+ can benefit the performance.
-The Flax Engine itself is written in C++ so you don't have to worry about the performance.
+The Flax Engine core itself is written in C++, while Flax Editor is mostly written in C#.

-You can create C# files with script classes that provide a gameplay logic.
+You can create C# and C\+\+ files with script classes that provide a gameplay logic.
 Then scripts can be attached to the actors and used in a game.
 Our scripting C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxAPI).
 All contributions are welcome.

 Here is an example script that has been written for Unreal and Flax which prints the next number every frame.